-Data archiving is the process of collecting older data and moving it to a secure location so that it can be retrieved if needed in a data forensics investigation.
+Secure data archiving is the process of collecting older data and moving it to a protected location so that it can be retrieved if needed in a data forensics investigation.

 Archives are distinct from backups.
-With archives, the data is moved to free up storage resources.
+With data archiving, the information is moved to free up storage resources.
 With backups, working data is copied so that it can be restored in the event of a system failure or disaster.

 Many compliance and regulatory standards require data archives, but they can also be useful during disaster recovery and forensic investigations.

 Any organization that aggregates and stores a significant amount of data should archive it.
 Some specific regulatory standards (such as PCI-DSS, HIPAA, SOX), impose frequency and retention requirements.
 But it is up to each organization to determine when data should be archived, how long it is kept before it can be overwritten or destroyed, and where it should be stored.
 Archived data can be used for disaster recovery, but it’s mainly useful after a cyber-incident during forensic investigations.

 Organizations that don’t have a lot of data can use simple backups instead of archives.
 But most businesses accumulate large amounts of data as they grow.
 Unused old data can needlessly take up terabytes of storage.

 Archiving data frees up storage space for newer data, which is useful for organizations that have limited storage space.
 By archiving files, email messages, and database records, organizations can free up space without risking violations of regulatory standards or losing valuable information that must be reviewed in the future.